exercism/java/exercises/practice/queen-attack/.approaches/simple-comparison/content.md

 }
 ```

-## Additional Explanation for Code:
+## Additional Explanation for Code

 1. **Constructor**:
    In the constructor of `QueenAttackCalculator`, we check if the queens are positioned at valid places.
 If either queen is `null`, or if both queens occupy the same position, an exception is thrown.
 The constructor takes two `Queen` objects, `queen1` and `queen2`, and stores them as instance variables.